grdw/viper-client/docs/README.md

 I believe the only example is CTPP where this actually happens.

-Multiple channels can be opened, but be sure to increase the first channel byte by 1, to ensure that they don't collide.
+Multiple channels can be opened at the same time, but be sure to increase the first channel byte by 1, to ensure that they don't collide with one another.
 Also, you need to keep state of which channels you have opened, because eventually you'll have to close them.

 ## Closing a channel